 Figure 1b shows the same example, but now the costs account for the 7% probability of failure in each period.
 The optimal plan is now to produce batches which satisfy six periods of demand.
 This plan, which minimizes total expected costs, calls for two batches during the planning horizon as compared with the one batch that is prescribed by the W-W model.
 From Figure 1b, one easily sees that using the plan of satisfying all 12 periods of demand with one production run as prescribed by the W-W model would lead to very high failure costs.
 This is a direct consequence from carrying large amounts of inventory that will likely be wasted due to demand failure.
-In fact, the optimal schedule generated by the failure-risk model, which satisfies six periods of demand with each production run, is 28% less costly than the optimal plan of the W-W model which produces once for twelve periods of demand.
+In fact, the optimal schedule generated by the failure-risk model is expected to be 28% less costly than the optimal plan of the W-W model.
 Even with the high fixed costs of this example, failure costs lead to reducing the optimal lot size and scheduling more frequent production runs.